textileio/community/docs/hub/apis.md

 ### Buckets

 [Buckets](../buckets/index.md) provide S3-like data storage on IPFS.
-Just as you can create Buckets with the [Hub CLI](../hub/cli/hub.md), you can create Buckets using JavaScript with [js-hub](#libraries).
+Just as you can create Buckets with the [Hub CLI](../hub/cli/hub.md), you can create Buckets using JavaScript with [js-textile](#libraries).

-The [js-hub](#libraries) library allows you to create and edit Buckets owned by you or your organization using an [account key](#account-key).
+The [js-textile](#libraries) library allows you to create and edit Buckets owned by you or your organization using an [account key](#account-key).
 Alternatively, you can use Buckets to store your user's data using a [user group key](#user-group-key).

 ### ThreadDB

 [ThreadDB](../threads/index.md) is a mongo-like database that runs on IPFS.
-You can use [js-hub](#libraries) connect to the Hub's hosted thread server (`Client`) to push and persist encrypted data on an IPFS-backed database.
+You can use [js-textile](#libraries) connect to the Hub's hosted thread server (`Client`) to push and persist encrypted data on an IPFS-backed database.
 Alternatively, you can embed local, p2p databases in your app that use remote IPFS peers for pinning and remote ThreadDB peers to relay updates (`Database`).

 ### User Inboxes